-The New England Eye Center, Tufts University School of Medicine Residency in Ophthalmology offers a three-year program that blends clinical training, academic activities, and research opportunities.
-There are four residents in each of the three years of the program.
+The New England Eye Center, Tufts University School of Medicine Residency in Ophthalmology offers a four-year program that blends clinical training, academic activities, and research opportunities.
+Beginning July 1, 2022, Tufts Medical Center will be offering an integrated PGY 1 year to include an ophthalmology rotation.
+There are four residents in each of the four years of the program.

 The New England Eye Center provides intensive faculty contact with private practice in an academic setting.
 A portion of the residency program is spent at the Lahey Clinic Medical Center (in Burlington and Peabody), which blends tertiary and primary care ophthalmology in a community setting.